Meastrix001/PHPSocials/README.md

 # PHPSocials
-A social media app made in PHP, this is my first time creating an actualy working project using php &amp; mySql databases
+A Work in progress social media site made in PHP, this is my first time creating an actualy working project using php &amp; mySql databases it wil inlude User managment, CRUD posts, likes, comments, followers comments on comments.